MichaelMontei/.NET-on-the-Web/README.md

     }
 }
 ```
-[x] Then we made sure we could view everything on our page by adding the Model to the View and made a list of all Students/Teachers and/or Classrooms.
+:heavy_check_mark: Then we made sure we could view everything on our page by adding the Model to the View and made a list of all Students/Teachers and/or Classrooms.
 ```js
 @page
 @model StudentsModel